Oxycodone Hydrochloride (ox-i-KOE-done hye-droe-KLOR-ide)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lung disease (such as chronic obstructive pulmonary disease [COPD]), heart disease, low blood pressure, problems with urination, an underactive thyroid, Addison's disease, pancreas problems, prostate problems, or a stomach disorder.
-Tell your doctor if you have a history of head injury, brain tumor, psychosis (a mental disease), seizures, or alcohol or drug abuse.
+- Make sure your doctor knows if you are pregnant or if you have kidney disease, liver disease, breathing problems or lung disease (such as COPD), low blood pressure, trouble urinating, underactive thyroid, Addison disease, or prostate problems.
+Tell your doctor if you have digestion problems, including esophagus cancer, colon cancer, or pancreas problems.
+Tell your doctor if you have a history of head injury, brain lesion, depression, seizures, or alcohol or drug abuse.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.